Optimizing Images for SEO: A Comprehensive Guide

 • Click-Through Rate (CTR): Analyze the CTR of your images in search results.
 A low CTR might indicate that your image titles, captions, or surrounding content aren't compelling enough to entice clicks.

 • Conversion Rate: If your images are part of a sales funnel, track the conversion rate from image views to desired actions, such as product purchases or form submissions.
 For example, an e-commerce site can monitor how many users who click on a product image end up adding the item to their cart.
+This involves tracking the user journey from clicking an image to completing a purchase.

 • Engagement Metrics: Monitor metrics like bounce rate and time on page for pages with optimized images.
 High-quality, relevant images should reduce bounce rates and increase the time users spend on your site.